About The Good Ride Snowboard Reviews

 Carving

 Carving to us is something unique to turning.
-We see carving as next level turning.
-It’s laying hard into a turn in an attempt to bring your body almost parallel to the snow.
-It looks more like a surfer making a bottom turn on a big wave.
-The rail is buried in the snow and most of the base is visible on the turn.
+We see carving as the next level turning.
+It’s laying hard into a turn to bring your body almost parallel to the snow.
+The rail is buried in the snow, and most of the base is visible on the turn.
 Some see carving as just making good turns and leaving a very thin line behind you with every turn.
 We don’t see it that way.
-To us, that is just making good technical short to wide radius turns.
+To us, that is just making good technical short-to-wear-radius turns.

-***A lot of people think that edge hold is all that matters when it comes to how a board carves and to us that’s only part of it.
-What is more important is how the board holds into the carve and how it springs out which is more about the camber, sidecut radius, torsional flex and longitudinal flex of the board as well as the edge hold.
+***A lot of people think that edge hold is all that matters when it comes to how a board carves, and to us, that’s only part of it.
+What is more important is how the board holds into the carve and springs out, which is more about the camber, sidecut radius, torsional flex, longitudinal flex of the board, and the edge hold.

 Edge Hold